-Radiation, or radiant energy, is energy in the form of waves or particles moving through space.
+Radiation is energy in the form of waves or particles moving through space.
 Visible light, heat, radio waves, and alpha particles are examples of radiation.
 When people feel warmth from sunlight, they are actually absorbing the radiant energy emitted by the sun.